tomdstanton/bart/README.md

 Verbose `-v` prints the top hit allele in square brackets next to the allele number if different from the profile allele.
-Alternative allele hits that were also found will also be printed.
+Alternative allele hits that were found will also be printed.
 This means you can make an informed decision about the ST if there are several near-profile assignments.

 | SRR14224855 | Staphylococcus_aureus | 9 | arcC(3)346,616                      | aroE(3)260,415                      | glpF(1)                      | gmk(1)85                      | pta(1)777                      | tpi(1)269                      | yqiL(10)816                      | clonal_complex(CC1) |
 |-------------|-----------------------|---|-------------------------------------|-------------------------------------|------------------------------|-------------------------------|--------------------------------|--------------------------------|----------------------------------|---------------------|

-"Verboser" `-vv` does the same, but prints mapping data of the top hit in the following format: gene(allele: %identity, %coverage, depth) alternative alleles or if the top allele hit isn't the same as the assigned profiles: gene(allele)[top hit allele: %identity, %coverage, depth] alternative alleles
+"Verboser" `-vv` does the same, but prints mapping data of the top hit in the following format:
+`gene(allele: %identity, %coverage, depth) alternative alleles`

+or if the top allele hit isn't the same as the assigned profiles:
+`gene(allele)[top hit allele: %identity, %coverage, depth] alternative alleles`

 | SRR14224855 | Staphylococcus_aureus | 9 | arcC(3: 100.00 100.00 40.52)346,616 | aroE(3: 100.00 100.00 27.58)260,415 | glpF(1: 100.00 100.00 27.84) | gmk(1: 100.00 100.00 24.42)85 | pta(1: 100.00 100.00 36.66)777 | tpi(1: 100.00 100.00 52.26)269 | yqiL(10: 100.00 100.00 44.92)816 | clonal_complex(CC1) |
 |-------------|-----------------------|---|-------------------------------------|-------------------------------------|------------------------------|-------------------------------|--------------------------------|--------------------------------|----------------------------------|---------------------|